Bank Teller Resume Format

 Use with Caution

-Pro Tip: Over 75% of financial institutions use ATS software to filter resumes.
-The reverse chronological layout provides the best compatibility with these systems, making it the safest choice for your bank teller resume format.
+Pro Tip: Over 75% of major banks use ATS tools to screen resumes.
+The reverse chronological format has the best ATS success rate, making it the safest choice for your bank teller resume.

 Ideal Resume Structure for a Bank Teller